RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

 subvector, where the lower 8 bits of the product are removed.

-In order to implement it, we should follow the steps:
+In order to implement this, we will create a new component with VHDL:

-* Create a file **moving_average.vhd** in "Simple Moving Average\rtl".
+Create a new file **moving_average.vhd** in "Simple Moving Average/rtl" (Add Sources => Add or create design sources => Create File (VHDL)).
+(The following is the code explanation of the whole component)

-* Define inputs and outputs:
+Define inputs and outputs:

 .. code-block:: vhdl